Piers Anthony: Criticism

-Some activists have described Anthony's portrayal of female characters as stereotypical and misogynistic, particularly in the early parts of the Xanth series, and have taken issue with themes of underage sexuality and eroticism within Anthony's work.
-Anthony has stated in interviews that these critiques do not reflect his work accurately and has claimed he receives more fan mail from women than men.
+Some critics have called Anthony's portrayal of female characters stereotypical and misogynistic, particularly in the early parts of the Xanth series, and taken issue with themes of pedophilia and eroticism in his work.
+Anthony has said in interviews that these critiques do not reflect his work accurately and that he receives more fan mail from women than from men.

 Personal life

 He and his first wife, Carol Ann Marble Jacob, had two daughters, Penelope "Penny" Carolyn and Cheryl.
-Penny had one child, and died in 2009, due to complications from skin cancer.
-Carol Ann died at home on October 3, 2019, due to what is believed to have been heart related complications due to a 15-year-long battle with chronic inflammatory demyelinating polyneuropathy (CIDP).
+Penny had one child, and died in 2009 of complications from skin cancer.
+Carol Ann died at home on October 3, 2019, from what is believed to have been heart-related complications related to a 15-year-long battle with chronic inflammatory demyelinating polyneuropathy (CIDP).

 On April 22, 2020, he married MaryLee Boyance.
-Anthony lived on his tree farm in Florida until March 2023, at which time he sold his farm and moved to California.
+Anthony lived on a tree farm in Florida until March 2023, when he sold the farm and moved to California.
+MaryLee died on January 8, 2026.